GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 Loading the MNIST dataset
 =========================

-The MNIST dataset is directly downloaded from the `torchvision.datasets`.
+The MNIST dataset is directly downloaded from the ``torchvision.datasets`` package.
 The training dataset contains 60,000 images of digits of size 28x28.
 However, we separate 20% of the full train dataset as a validation dataset.
-On the other hand, by setting the "train" argument to `False`, the test dataset containing 10,000 images is downloaded and saved in the "datasets" directory.
+On the other hand, by setting the "train" argument to ``False``, the test dataset containing 10,000 images is downloaded and saved in the "datasets" directory.

 .. code-block:: python